 “Most coverage of this issue is missing key facts and provides an inaccurate view of the situation, suggesting that the price of wireless service in Canada, especially data, remains high and unchanging.
 In fact, the opposite is true.
 Wireless prices are declining, and consumers are receiving better value.”Ted Woodhead, Rogers Senior Vice President, Regulatory

-This does not mean that plans are getting cheaper or more affordable.
-They have been offering more data for the same or similar plan prices, but the minimum pricing starts at around $30, so you’ll still pay a hefty fee if you want a plan with a useful amount of data and a good price per GB.
+However, this does not mean that plans (actual bill payments) are getting cheaper or more affordable.
+They have been offering more data for the same or similar plan prices, so you’ll still pay a hefty fee if you want a plan with a useful amount of data.

 This data also omits the fact that prices are dropping as fast or faster in other countries.
 For example, prices in the US decreased between 7% and 30% over the same period.
 This is thanks to, in part, improvements in wireless technology and economies of scale as can be seen in the dropping prices for the same quality of TVs, computers and cameras.